jimmyH/mypois/README.md

 ```
 [General]
 OutputDirectory=mydir                 # The name of the output directory (must not exist)
+SkipMIB2HIGH=False                    # Set to True to skip building the MIB2HIGH database
+SkipMIB2TSD=False                     # Set to True to skip building the MIB2TSD database

 [traffic]                             # One section per category
 Name=GB Traffic Light Cameras         # The category name